michelepatella/mmeletricarservice.it/README.md

 ## 🔐 Environment Variables

-Environment variables are used to manage in a secure, scalable and maintanable way, all sensible configurations and secrets of the web application.
+Environment variables manage all sensitive configurations and secrets of the application in a secure, scalable, and maintainable way.

-Environment-specific secrets (Supabase project keys) are:
+**Sources of environment variables**:
+- **Local `.env` file** (`DATABASE_URL`, `SUPABASE_ANON_KEY`)
+  - Used during development

-- Defined in a local `.env` file, excluded from version control, by using `.gitignore`
+  - Excluded from version control via `.gitignore`
-- Securely configured via the Vercel Dashboard, to manage them in a centralized and secure way
+- **Vercel Environment Variables**
+  - Centralized management for production deployments
+  - Injected automatically during deployment
+- **GitHub Actions secrets**
+  - Used in CI/CD workflows (e.g., `VERCEL_TOKEN`, `SUPABASE_KEY`)
+  - Not exposed in the client-side bundle

+**Security guarantees**:
-- Not exposed to the browser
+- Sensitive variables are never exposed to the browser
-- Taken from `.env` while developing the application
-- Injected by Vercel, when the application is deployed
+- Access is limited to the runtime environment (Vercel or CI/CD)

 <br>